-With the theory piecework pay system is followed, where payment is monitored based in piecework.
-Here incentive is considered in order to enhance productivity and provide high wages for employees.
+With the theory piecework pay system follow, where payment is monitored based on piecework.
+Here incentives considered to enhance productivity and provide high wages for employees.
 With higher productivity, there is an increase in wages for employees.
 The differential incentive plan provides higher wages to efficient workers.
-By this way, the standard of living of the employees is made better.
+In this way, the standard of living of the employees made better.

 7. Quick decision making: